MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-cross-dock-items.md

 You have to look for items in the cross-dock area first when you pick items for shipment.
 If you have noted during the receipt process the source documents that were the basis for cross-docking, you have a better idea of whether the item can be found in the cross-dock area or not.

 When a production order has been released, the lines are available in the pick worksheet, and you can see in the **Qty. on Cross-Dock Bin** field whether the items you are waiting for have arrived and been placed in the cross-dock bins.
-When you create a pick instruction, application suggests that you first pick the cross-docked items and will only later search for the item in storage bins.
+When you create a pick instruction, the program suggests that you first pick the cross-docked items and will only later search for the item in storage bins.

 If you are not using bins, you must remember to check the cross-dock area from time to time, or rely on notifications from receipts that items for production have arrived.